 Before taking CIBINQO, tell your healthcare provider about all of your medical conditions, including if you:

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
-CIBINQO and other medicines may affect each other causing side effects.
+CIBINQO and other medicines may affect each other, causing side effects.

-During the first 3 months of treatment with CIBINQO, do not take CIBINQO with other medicines that prevent blood clots.
-You can take low-dose aspirin up to a dose of 81 mg each day during this time if prescribed by your healthcare provider.
+Especially tell your healthcare provider if you take aspirin or any antiplatelet therapies.
+Do not take CIBINQO if you take medicines that prevent blood clots (antiplatelet medicines), except for low-dose aspirin up to a dose of 81 mg each day during the first 3 months of CIBINQO treatment.
 Ask your healthcare provider if you are unsure.

 Know the medicines you take.
 Keep a list of them to show your healthcare provider and pharmacist whenever you get a new medicine.